kelda/dksnap/README.md

 #### How is this different than `docker commit`?
 `dksnap` uses Docker commit for its generic snapshot approach to capture the container’s filesystem.
-However, `docker commit` doesn't capture volumes, so it can’t be used with database images.
-It also doesn't track metadata like snapshot title and version.
+However, `docker commit` has distinct limitations:
+* It doesn't capture volumes, so it can't be used with most database docker images.
+* It isn't database aware.
+It doesn't politely save/restore database state meaning it's prone to creating corrupted database images.
+* It doesn't have database aware views of snapshots and their relationships.

 #### How is this different than a Docker image?
 `dksnap` uses Docker images as the storage format for its snapshots, which makes them fully compatible with all of the things you would normally do with an image (run, push, delete, etc).
 You could handcraft Docker images to mimic `dksnap` snapshots, but `dksnap` makes it easy to create them from running containers.

 #### Is it ready to use?
 `dksnap` is in **alpha**.
 It's ready for daily use, but still under heavy development, so expect the occasional bug.
 Please report any [issues](https://github.com/kelda/dksnap/issues) you may run into.